calq-framework/cli/README.md

 ```

 ## License
-Calq CLI is dual-licensed under the GNU AGPLv3 and a commercial license.
+Calq CLI is dual-licensed under GNU AGPLv3 and the Calq Commercial License.